vyasdeepti/NLP-Basics/README.md

 "I love programming in Python.
 Python is an amazing programming language that I love."

 Steps for Word Frequency Analysis:
-Text Cleaning

-Convert text to lowercase, remove punctuation, and split into words (tokens).
+Text Cleaning: Convert text to lowercase, remove punctuation, and split into words (tokens).

 Example:

-["i", "love", "programming", "in", "python", "python", "is", "an", "amazing", "programming", "language", "that", "i", "love"] Count Word Frequencies
+["i", "love", "programming", "in", "python", "python", "is", "an", "amazing", "programming", "language", "that", "i", "love"]

-Count the occurrences of each word.
+Count Word Frequencies: Count the occurrences of each word.

-Example
+Example:

 {